justcoded/coding-standards/docs/ansible/coding-conventions.md

 ```

 ### Optimize Playbook Execution

+**🔴 TODO:** Update all items here with examples if they are appropriate

 Disable facts gathering if it is not required.

 Try not to use: ansible_facts[‘hostname’] (or ‘nodename’)